LSZ31337/skills-scale-institutional-knowledge-using-copilot-spaces/docs/octoacme-risks-and-communication.md

 - Actions being taken
 - Expected timeline
 - Post-incident blameless retrospective scheduled
+- **Release & support incidents should be routed to Release Manager and Support Engineer as part of escalation**

 ## Escalation Paths
 - Team-level -> PM -> Product Lead -> Sponsor
+- **For release or support issues, escalate through Release Manager and Support Engineer as needed**
 - For security incidents, follow the security incident runbook and notify Security on-call